Refinancing: What is it and how does it work?

 After you get approved, you may be given the option to either lock your interest rate – so it doesn’t change before the loan closes – or float your rate.
 Each option is unique and has its own pros and cons:

-• Rate lock: Rate locks last 15 – 60 days.
-The rate lock period depends on a few factors like your location, loan type and lender.
-You may get a better rate by opting to lock for a shorter period because the lender doesn’t have to hedge against the market for as long.
-Be warned, though: If your loan doesn’t close before the lock period ends, you may need to extend the rate lock, which may cost money.
+• Rate lock: Rate locks typically last 15 - 60 days.
+The rate lock period depends on a few factors like your location, loan type, and lender.
+If you’re happy with the rate you’re offered, it can make sense to lock it in.
+However, if your loan doesn’t close before the lock period ends, you may need to extend the rate lock, which can cost more.

 • Float rate: You might also be given the option to float your rate, which means not locking it before proceeding with the loan.
-This may allow you to get a lower rate, but it also puts you at risk of getting a higher rate because it fluctuates But if you’re happy with rates at the time you’re applying, it’s generally a good idea to lock your rate.
+This may allow you to get a lower rate, but it also puts you at risk of getting a higher rate because it fluctuates.

 To prepare for the refinance appraisal, you’ll want to make sure your home looks its best.
-Tidy up and complete any minor repairs to leave a good impression.
 It’s also a good idea to put together a list of upgrades you’ve made to the home since you’ve owned it.

 How you’ll proceed after the appraisal depends on whether: